Need to get a website up and running on a budget?

-If you don’t know where to start when it comes to planning your website, I suggest starting with the FREE WEBSITE PLANNING GUIDE HERE!
+If you don’t know where to start when it comes to planning your website, I suggest starting with the ULTIMATE WEBSITE PLANNING GUIDE HERE!

 Once you have your website planned out a bit, it will make the task of finding the *perfect* DIY website design template a lot quicker.

 Alight, let’s get to the DIY Website Design Templates:

 Template shops below are listed based on the platform the shop creates templates for.
 If you’re not sure which website template is right for you, make sure to check out this post here!

 If you’ve never used WordPress before, just keep in mind that the platform itself comes with quite the learning curve.
 The reason for that is because it’s SO customizable, flexible, and packed with unlimited options for customization and adding functionality.

 If you want to make sure your website does a certain thing, chances are, you can do it with WordPress.

 But since WordPress is insanely powerful, it also comes with additional responsibilities.

 When you have a WordPress website, you’re also responsible for it’s security (keeping everything updated, following best practices, etc) — if that sentence alone scares you, you can either hire someone to handle that for you or check out the other platform templates below.

 If you’re looking for a good DIY solution to creating your WordPress website on a budget, starting with one of these themes is an awesome option: